Enhance your Linux security and better manage it with aide!

 What is aide?

-In Europe and America, CIS , which is managed by security-related communities and provides benchmark materials for various systems.
-Best practice benchmarks for OS and even middleware are provided in detail.
+In Europe and the United States, CIS , which is managed by the security community and provides benchmark data for various systems.
+It provides detailed benchmarks of best practices for operating systems and even middleware.

-aide is a file tampering detection tool called Advanced Intrusion Detection Environment.
+aide is a file tamper detection tool called Advanced Intrusion Detection Environment

-The SHA of a file changes when any file is edited, so AIDE, which runs cron, extracts the SHA of the specified file or all files in the file path, compares it in AIDE's database, and records it. .
+When you edit a file, the file's SHA changes, so AIDE, which runs on cron, extracts the SHA of the specified file or all files in the file path, compares them in the AIDE database, and records them

 example: